-B. Workers' Compensation
+A. Workers' Compensation

 The School District participates in the Ohio School Boards Association (OSBA) Workers' Compensation Group Rating Program (Program), an insurance purchasing pool.
 The Program's business and affairs are conducted by a three member Board of Directors consisting of the President, the President-Elect and the Immediate Past President of the OSBA.
 The Executive Director of the OSBA, or his designee, serves as coordinator of the Program.
 Each year, the participating school districts pay an enrollment fee to the Program to cover the costs of administering the program.
+The intent of the Program is to achieve the benefit of a reduced premium for the School District by virtue of its grouping and representation with other participants in the Program.
+The workers' compensation experience of the participating school districts is calculated as one experience and a common premium rate is applied to all school districts in the Program.
+Each participant pays its workers' compensation premium to the State based on the rate for the Program rather than its individual rate.
+Total savings are then calculated and each participant's individual performance is compared to the overall savings percentage of the Program.
+A participant will then either receive money from or be required to contribute to the "Equity Pooling Fund."
+This "equity pooling" arrangement insures that each participant shares equally in the overall performance of the Program.
+Participation in the Program is limited to school districts that can meet the Program's selection criteria.
+The firm of Comp Management provides administrative, cost control and actuarial services to the Program.

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2015
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2016